s0rta/revengate-new/roadmap.md

 ## v0.11
 - [ ] bug: highlights are not immediately cleared if you TravelTo right after a dialogue
+- [x] F6 on Main scene does not show the story screen
 - [x] upgrade the DialogueManager plug-in
 - [ ] Monte Carlo simulator for DeckBuilders
 - [ ] async preload most shaders to speedup startup